pramodsurve/Tidy_Tuesday/Week 19 - Water/README.md

     graphs too small and unreadable.
 Need to find a way to reduce the size of labels in the output.

--   Bar graph animation does not produce graph where the country moves because of change in the rank at that year.
+-   Bar graph animation produces graph where the country moves because of change in the rank at that year but there is a glitch where row for one data point was removed and so water point shows up as zero for that country.